Written by Tomas Meskauskas

 Fix Mozilla Firefox shortcut target:

 The DoSearches.com browser hijacker changes the "Target" field of the Mozilla Firefox shortcut.
 To fix this - locate your Mozilla Firefox shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
 In the opened window locate the Target field and eliminate all text (hxxp://www.dosearches.com/...), which is entered after "C:\Program Files\Mozilla Firefox\firefox.exe".

-To reset your homepage, click "Tools", then select "Options", in the opened window remove www.dosearches.com and enter your preferred domain.
+To reset your homepage, click on the Firefox menu (at the top right corner of the main window) then select "Options", in the opened window remove www.dosearches.com and enter your preferred domain.

 Change default search engine:

 In the URL address bar, type about:config and press Enter.

 Click "I'll be careful, I promise!".

 In the search filter at the top, type: "dosearches"